ctsanders1/Cryptoversion/README.md

 # Instructions

- Takes JSON price data off of Coinbase to get dollar value of bitcoin and fetches LTC-to-BTC price from BTC-E.
+Takes JSON price data off of Coinbase to get dollar value of bitcoin and fetches LTC-to-BTC price from BTC-E. You can of course change both of those API requests to exchanged of choice.

 # Why this?

-I found a lot of the exchanges used wire transfers or services I didn't want to trust to exchange altcoins to US dollars and pay extra fees as well.
+I found a lot of the exchanges used wire transfers or services I didn't want to trust to exchange altcoins to US dollars or pay extra fees.
 Coinbase makes things pretty simple.